madison890000/my-blogs/CodingAndCooking/technical-debt-and-washing-dishes.md

 ## Timing

-Through daily observations, I have noticed that my fiancee and I have different perspectives on when to do the dishes.
+Through daily observations, I have noticed that my fiancée and I have different perspectives on when to do the dishes.

 I tend to clean up and wash dishes while cooking (if I have free time), just like in my professional experience, where I try to address some technical debt during the middle of project iterations.

-On the other hand, my fiancee prefers to start washing dishes after finishing a meal, which can lead to a pile-up of dishes.
+On the other hand, my fiancée prefers to start washing dishes after finishing a meal, which can lead to a pile-up of dishes.
 However, she is willing to do it this way.
 In my work, I have also encountered colleagues who prefer to focus on solving current issues and then handle technical debt when they have time later, which ensures a faster project release.